 Plan field trips outdoors depending on what season it is.
 From visiting parks and gardens to aquariums and botanical gardens, there are so many options for awesome nature studies field trips!
 During the summer months, or the very start of school, plan a field trip to a local garden area to view how the planting of the garden has progressed over the summer months.
 When it’s cold, bundle up and see if there are ways to find animals prints and tracks outdoors to learn about them.
 Fall is always a great time of the year to see the leaves changing and to learn a lot about the life cycle of trees.
 With how often everything in nature changes, it truly is possible to find something new and different to explore each and every day.

-5 – Start Nature Studies in your Homeschool by Joining a FREE Back to Nature Challenge
+5 – Start Nature Studies in your Homeschool by Joining No Sweat Nature Study Online!

 There are so many ways to get out and about and enjoy nature, but sometimes we all need a little help in making it happen.
-If you are on the lookout for additional ways increase your nature studies to get “Back to Nature”, check out this amazing FREE online workshop that will give you tips, crafts and also show you fun ways to camp/hike and so much more!
-It’s for 3 days only but packed full of fun and exciting things to help you and your family find ways to get out and about together to explore everything that nature has to offer.
-Enrollment is going on now so be certain to secure your spot HERE.
+If you are on the lookout for additional ways increase your nature studies to get started with nature studies, check out this amazing online nature studies membership by Cindy West, packed full of fun and exciting things to help you and your family to learn together, find ways to get out and about together to explore everything that nature has to offer.

 If you have the ability to start incorporating more nature studies into your homeschool plan, why wouldn’t you?